Development and Strategy Officer

 All SAS students participate in experiences that capitalize on SAS’s unique geographic assets, including a 550-acre campus that includes an ongoing wetlands research site, an archaeological dig, and 13 miles of hiking and mountain biking trails.

-The Cumberland Scholars program is an opportunity for SAS students who pursue a set of place-based/outdoor requirements to graduate with distinction.
+Students who are committed to the environment, inspired by the natural world, and energized by outdoor adventure, may take that interest to the next level through the Cumberland Scholars program, an opportunity for SAS students who pursue a set of place-based/outdoor requirements to graduate with distinction.

-Current SAS courses that satisfy the academic expectations for distinction include:
+Current and recent SAS courses that satisfy the academic expectations for distinction include:

 - Environmental Literature

 - Environmental History

 - Field Geology

 Students in the Class of 2024 will be the first to have the opportunity to achieve Cumberland Scholars distinction.

 Learn more about all of SAS's Outdoors and Place-Based Learning opportunities.

 Current students interested in pursuing Cumberland Honors should contact Academic Dean Kelley Black.